40-Acres/loan-contracts/DIAMOND-README.md

 ### External LBO (adapter purchase financed by new loan)
 - Atomicity: executed as a single transaction.
 If any sub‑step fails, the entire transaction reverts (including the external market purchase), ensuring funds and state roll back.
 - Steps:
-  1) Pre‑validate external listing (seller, collection, tokenId, currency, dynamic price) and cap price via maxPrice.
+  1) Pre‑validate external listing (seller, venue votingEscrow, tokenId, currency, dynamic price) and cap price via maxPrice.
   2) Collect buyer funds (if any downpayment) and, if needed, draw a temporary credit from our vault (bounded by per‑tx/per‑user limits).
   3) Execute adapter buy; require NFT custody transfers to the diamond; verify via `ownerOf` post‑condition.
   4) Immediately lock NFT into loan custody and open loan for buyer.
 Compute principal and financed fee so that (principal + financed fee) ≤ max LTV.